dukang4655/Invariant-Matching-Property/README.md

 Utility Functions:

-ols.m: Compute OLS estimaor.
+ols.m: Compute OLS estimator.
-multi_ols.m: Compute OLS for each environemnt. residual_test.m: Test the invaraince of the residual (prcedure II from [2]).
+multi_ols.m: Compute OLS for each environment. residual_test.m: Test the invariance of the residual (procedure II from [2]).

 [1] Du, Kang, and Yu Xiang.
 "Learning invariant representations under general interventions on the response." arXiv preprint arXiv:2208.10027 (2022).